Friday, December 27, 2013

 For many, though, it’s not about the money, and more about the challenge, recognition and community.

 8. Know the applicable regulations.
 Understand what regulatory standards your app may be held to, and thoroughly vet potential partner companies for adherence.
 This is particularly important in the changing healthcare landscape, where subtle differences in branding and marketing may dictate different levels of government compliance and run the potential for significant fines in the event of a data breach.
-Also note that security is only one tool for ensuring privacy, and in addition to a comprehensive security strategy, mhealth developers must address the concerns of privacy regulations such as COPPA and HIPAA.
+Also note that security is only one tool for ensuring privacy, and in addition to a comprehensive security strategy, mhealth developers must address the concerns of privacy regulations such as COPPA and HIPAA.9.
+Assign responsibility.
+Make one person in your team responsible for security, privacy and compliance at every stage of development.
+There’s a tendency to assume someone else is automatically handling security (be an OS, a device manufacturer or another team member, etc.), but holding a single person accountable helps bring the priority forward.
+This person will be instrumental in understanding the limitations of platform security measures, libraries, APIs and any third party code your app may employ.

 10. Be an example.
 For users, particularly health IT and mhealth community members, be an example of good personal security practices and hold the companies you use to a higher standard.
 Critically evaluate the necessity of permissions you grant a program, and don’t install apps outside of official OS app stores.
 Watch out for claims that seem too good to be true or are built on closed, untested or in-house security protocols.
 Update passwords often, and use a password manager like LastPass and two-factor authentication when available.
 Enable remote wipe on your device and back up your information regularly.
 Also consider developing an alternative fake personal dataset since, thanks to Facebook, everyone knows your favorite pet, first car and mother’s maiden name.
 You’ll know you’re paying enough attention to mobile security when the thought of installing that hot new app makes you a little twitchy.